Am I doing this homeschool thing good enough?

 - Sometimes this is the question in her head when Grandpa questions the content of a child on what they’re doing playing outside after lunch.

-- Sometimes this is the question after a day of errands when nearly every stranger she meets asks if her kids are done school, what grade their kiddos are in, and whether they learn better in the home environment.
+- Sometimes this is the question after a day of errands when nearly every stranger she meets asks if her kids are done with school, what grade their kiddos are in, and whether they learn better in the home environment.

 Even if we didn’t have a steady stream of potential comparing or questioning, we have all the mama feels that compel us to critique how we’re approaching our kids, how we’re providing for them, and whether we’re doing it good enough.